Pests

 Prevention

-• Check Aloe leaves during monthly care checks — scale is most visible in bright light
+• Check Aloe leaves for bumps during monthly care sessions — scale is easiest to spot in bright, direct light

 Quick Summary